sunder67/picons-source/README.md

 Copy your `enigma2` folder, your `tvheadend` folder or your `channels.conf` file to `./build-input` and execute the script `./1-build-servicelist.sh`.
 If all goes well, you'll end up with a new file located in the folder `./build-output`, similar to the file [servicelist-enigma2-snp](https://gist.githubusercontent.com/picons/64f50aec02244e7af1e2/raw/df223a0d3a83f1bf867c49bf566b4a0c4285304b/servicelist-enigma2-snp) or [servicelist-enigma2-srp](https://gist.githubusercontent.com/picons/f7a16dcc8886367954ef/raw/c2d68acec3713c6df18a3eab88c10a69f1acd7c4/servicelist-enigma2-srp).
 Now execute `./2-build-picons.sh`, choose what you want to build and wait, after the script is finished have a look at the folder `./build-output/binaries-srp` or `./build-output/binaries-snp` depending on your selection for the final result.

-Commands to start a build using icesat channellist:
+Commands to start a build using icesat channellist on Ubuntu or Cygwin:

 ```
 git clone https://github.com/picons/picons-source.git "/tmp/picons-source"